 - 25 years on 80% performance output In case a solar system is under-performing or certain PV panels are defect, under the guarantee conditions, the manufacturer will support in the form of solar panel replacements or additional PV power.

 Over the past several years, insurance companies have emerged as major investors in solar energy assets.
 Active solar insurers include Royal Sundaram, Tata AIG, ICICI Lombard and others.
-Typical insurance premium is 0.05% of CAPEX (Book value after depreciation.
-The insurance for MW-scale solar energy generation projects conversion) p.a. and is payable till the project life.
-Insurers like these are working on how to structure and price these covers for this segment.
+Typical solar insurance premium is 0.05% of CAPEX (Book value after depreciation) p.a. and is payable till the project life.
+Solar insurers like these are working on how to structure and price these covers for this segment.
 This could also include provisions for insufficient sunlight.
-The solar power developers were concerned that existing insurance covers did not had any particular provisions for solar energy projects.
+The solar power developers were concerned that existing solar insurance covers did not had any particular provisions for solar energy projects.
 Considering this, solar companies have sought niche covers for solar power plants and solar energy parks as well.

 - Fire & Allied Perils including Earthquake & STFI